-The change came about after many years of frustration that China had not followed through on promises to move towards a level playing field as regards trade and investment.
+The change came about after many years of frustration that China had not followed through on promises to move towards a level playing field in regard to trade and investment.
 Repeated European concerns about lack of market access, unfair procurement rules, intellectual property theft and enforced technology transfers for joint ventures went unanswered.
-In addition there were concerns about China’s behaviour in the South China Sea and its Belt and Road Initiative that did not follow international norms on transparency and sustainability.
-US pressure, especially on Huawei, also contributed to the new EU approach which can be characterised by the word – reciprocity.
+In addition, there were concerns about China’s behaviour in the South China Sea and its Belt and Road Initiative that did not follow international norms on transparency and sustainability.
+US pressure, especially on Huawei, also contributed to the new EU approach, which can be characterized by the word: reciprocity.

-It remains to be seen how the EU will implement the new approach.
+It remains to be seen how the EU will implement this new approach.
 Much will depend on the outcome of the current bilateral investment treaty negotiations that have been dragging on for five years.
-The Chinese attitude to WTO reform will also be critical as this entails discussion of e commerce, data protection and industrial subsidies.
+The Chinese attitude to WTO reform will also be critical, as this entails discussion of e-commerce, data protection and industrial subsidies.

-It has taken the EU almost two decades to reach this position, a period many would characterise by ignorance, naiveté and division on the EU side.
-The EU had too few experts on China, many believed that China would become more liberal as it became richer, and member states were divided on how to deal with China.
+It has taken the EU almost two decades to reach this position, a period many would characterize by ignorance, naiveté and division on the EU side.
+The EU had too few experts on China, many believed that China would liberalize as it became richer, and member states were divided on how to deal with China.
 The 16+1 arrangement was a symptom of these divisions.

-Moving forward there is no magic bullet in dealing with China.
-The EU has to recognise that it is dealing with a formidable rival with different values and aims.
-It needs a comprehensive approach to China covering all sectors from trade and industrial policy to foreign and security policy plus human rights.
+Moving forward, there is no magic bullet in dealing with China.
+The EU has to recognize that it is dealing with a formidable rival with different values and aims.
+It needs a comprehensive approach to China covering all sectors, from trade and industrial policy to foreign and security policy, plus human rights.
 There needs to be more understanding of Chinese history, culture and language.
-The QMV principle on CFSP should go as it has been used to block critical resolutions on China.
-And China should feature much more frequently on the agenda of the foreign affairs council and the European Council.
-EU leaders must continue to sing from the same hymn sheet as only a united EU can stand up to Beijing.
+The QMV principle on CFSP should go, as it has been used to block critical resolutions on China.
+And China should feature much more frequently on the agenda of the Foreign Affairs Council and the European Council.
+EU leaders must continue to sing from the same hymn sheet, as only a united EU can stand up to Beijing.